Docs Menu

 Do You Want To Enable Backup

-You may use mongodump to back up your data and mongorestore to restore that data.
-To learn how to manually back up your data, see Command Line Tools.
+As an alternative to enabling backups, you can use mongodump to back up your data and mongorestore to restore that data.
+To learn how to use these MongoDB command line tools to manually back up your data, see Connect to a Cluster using Command Line Tools.

 Test Primary Failovers